By LUXE City Guides; images by Jeremy Cheung

 Learn about Ma Wan island’s history at the Fong Yuen Study Hall.

-Formerly an agricultural region that was famous for its green tea, Tai Mo Shan Country Park now attracts hiking enthusiasts thanks to the mountain that gives its name to it — Tai Mo Shan — the tallest peak in Hong Kong, and comprised of pure volcanic rock.
+Formerly an agricultural region that was famous for its green tea, Tai Mo Shan Country Park now attracts hiking enthusiasts thanks to the mountain after which it is named — Tai Mo Shan — the tallest peak in Hong Kong, and comprised of pure volcanic rock.
 Popular hiking routes include a six-hour journey to Shing Mun Reservoir which starts at the Tai Mo Shan Country Park Visitor Centre, or a two-hour trip to the weather radar station, which starts in Chuen Lung and takes you past lookouts and abandoned mines.
 There's also the leisurely Chuen Lung Family Walk, a wooded path surrounded by bamboo, for the more casual hiker.

 Sixty-year-old roast goose restaurant Yue Kee stands out among the many establishments in the area offering similar fare.
 The original owner of the restaurant opened it to cater to factory workers, and its delicious, charcoal-roasted Guangdong birds are prepared following recipes that were passed down through three generations.
 Half a goose is plenty for four people, and the restaurant uses all parts of the bird to create other dishes such as soy-braised goose web and wine-infused goose liver.
 Seafood and other Cantonese dishes are available too.